 Spreading the Word about What Works: 2010

 FTS Co-founder Kevin Bales speaks at the prestigious TED conference in California.
-His presentation, How to Combat Modern Slavery, has been viewed online by more than 700 thousand people.
+His presentation, How to Combat Modern Slavery, has been viewed online by more than 1 million people.

 Record-Breaking Rescue: 2012

 One of the largest rescues in FTS history occurs in India: 27 adults and 24 children from the village of Sakdouri are freed in one day from enslavement at a brick kiln, thanks to intervention by FTS and our front-line partners.
 “I’m running to freedom,” one man shouted as he raced to trucks that would take him home.

 Musician and FTS supporter Esperanza Spalding organizes our first New York fundraising concert, featuring Paul Simon, Bobby McFerrin, Gretchen Parlato and a cameo presence by Prince.

 FTS formalizes its Community Model for Fighting Slavery, designed to identify key factors that make people vulnerable and key interventions that can help people break free and stay free.
 The basic approach is to create assets that offset vulnerabilities: educate about rights and risks, organize community groups against slavery, strengthen household security, liberate those in slavery, and increase the costs and risks to perpetrators.